 Fifteen out of the 24 prayers are accompanied by a regular rhythmic pattern, which is repeated from the beginning of the prayer until its end.
 This rhythmic pattern includes five rhythmic units.
 The qessoch beat with the qachel only in the first, third and fourth units.
-The nagarit joins the qachel in the first unit (see Figure 11.6).23
+The nagarit joins the qachel in the first unit (see Figure 11.6).

 The first beat appears usually on the second or third syllable of the word.
 This phenomenon creates an upbeat of one- or two-eighth notes which allows the performer to apply somewhat different lengths of textual units (during the upbeat) to the regular rhythmical frame.
 The first beat is the strongest and more fixed, while the placing of third and fourth beats in the temporal framework is more free.
 All the beats appear on the accents of the prayer language - Ge'ez.
-The syllables are sung together with the beats played by the instruments.24 textual unit.
+The syllables are sung together with the beats played by the instruments.

+When transcribing the prayer, I found that the length of this basic rhythmic pattern varies according to the number of syllables in the textual unit.
 Its length is between five-eighths to seven- or eighteighths.
 The flexibility of the length of the rhythmical pattern and the instrumental beats, co-ordinated with accented syllable in the performance, creates an accompaniment with a weak rhythmic frame.